PrefectHQ/prefect/docs/cloud/cloud-quickstart.md

 ```

 Now run `quickstart_flow.py`.
-You'll see log messages similar to the following in the terminal, indicating that the flow is running correctly.
+You'll see log messages like this in your terminal, indicating that the flow is running correctly:

 ```output
 17:18:09.863 | INFO    | prefect.engine - Created flow run 'fragrant-quetzal' for flow 'quickstart-flow'